tanakon8529/PlaylisterJS-Suite/README.md

 - Vite for the blazing fast build tooling.
 - Pinia for the intuitive state management.
 - All the contributors to the third-party libraries used in this project.

-## License

-PlaylisterJS-Suite is released under the [MIT License](LICENSE).
-See the LICENSE file for more information.